 The prodding of their children to be enrolled was the main reason that Engr.
 Manolito and Mrs. Jeaneth Ambowang became familiar with the Kumon Method.
 Their eldest child, Cara, wanted to enroll way back when she was in grade three.
-But they experienced the method first hand when their third child, Prince, requested to be enrolled since he was having difficulty in Math.
+But they experienced the method firsthand when their third child, Prince, requested to be enrolled since he was having difficulty in Math.
 Along with their youngest child, Basil, Mr. and Mrs. Ambowang enrolled three of their children in Kumon.
-Their second child, Fel, only decided to enroll when he saw the aptitude test results of his two siblings and how this could help him in his studies in the Philippine Military Academy (PMA).
+Their second child, Fel, only decided to enroll when he saw the aptitude test results of his two siblings and how this could help him in his studies at the Philippine Military Academy (PMA).

-a reason to start
+A reason to start

 Both Mr. and Mrs. Ambowang acknowledge that acquiring knowledge and improving academic ability in Math is the first reason why they decided to enroll all their children in Kumon.
 But the most important reason would be character development.

 As parents, Mr. and Mrs. Ambowang wanted their children to learn to manage their time because they both noticed that their children sometimes get stressed with what they have to do, or they just have nothing to do.
 Since Kumon is done every day – no holidays or weekends, making time to do it helps their children realize that they can do everything they need to do even if it seems like they have no time for it anymore.

 “For example, Fel had a very hectic schedule and he always said that he didn’t have enough time to do everything.
 But when he was in Kumon, he realized the importance of time management and he was even able to finish the program in one year.
 That is what we want to instill in them – the importance of time management and the reinforcement of values like patience and perseverance,” says Mr. Ambowang.